OrchardCMS/OrchardCore/src/docs/reference/modules/UrlRewriting/README.md

 - **Pattern**: The URL pattern to match (e.g., `^/about-us$` for an exact match).
 - **SubstitutionPattern**: The target URL to redirect to (e.g., `/about`).
 - **IsCaseInsensitive**: When set to `true`, matching is case-insensitive.
-- **AppendQueryString**: When `false`, the original query string will not be included in the redirect.
+- **QueryStringPolicy**: To append the query string to the new URL, use 'Append'.
+To ignore the query string during the redirect, select 'Drop'.
 - **RedirectType**: Specifies the HTTP status code for the redirect. `MovedPermanently` (HTTP 301) indicates a permanent redirect.

 ### Rewrite Rule Properties